-1. A solicitor's letter confirming exchange of contracts and a completion date for a property which is being purchased or a property which is being sold.

-- 2. A copy of a signed rental agreement or a solicitor's letter if moving to a Council or rented property and proof of your sale or Notice to Quit on your current/previous property. - 3.
+- 1. A solicitor's letter confirming exchange of contracts and a completion date for a property which is being purchased or a property which is being sold. - 2.
+A copy of a signed rental agreement or a solicitor's letter if moving to a Council or rented property and proof of your sale or Notice to Quit on your current/previous property. - 3.
 A copy of a council tax bill or utility bill such as water, gas or electricity in your name for your newly owned or rented property together with proof of your sale or Notice to Quit on your current/previous property. - 4.
 If you are moving in with a relative a letter from them will be required confirming the date you will be moving in together with a copy utility bill showing their name and address.
 A solicitor's letter will also be required confirming that completion of contracts has taken place on your sale or Notice to Quit on your current/previous property.
+Applicants must also provide documentation showing the applicants name and new address.